peterdrysdale/bellbird/README.md

 Bellbird offers the user the following preferred features.

- 1. Dynamic (only) loading of a range of voice types including clustergen (versions v1.5.6 and v2.0 flitevox), hts and nitech voices.
+ 1. Dynamic (only) loading of a range of voice types including clustergen (versions v1.5.6 and v2.0 flitevox) and hts voices.
  2. STDIN and STDOUT, input and output redirection via commandline.
 This is designed to allow flexible preprocessing of input text and allow interfacing to a wide range of audio conversion software for generated sound data.